"We were never enemies, child."

 A Disclaimer on 'Lore Accuracy'

-Here's my standards for myself and thus for people I interact with, because I don't respect the dishonesty of the veneer;
+Here's my standards for myself and thus for people I interact with;

 -if you can explain the mechanical 'how' (either through precedents or extrapolation from explicit lore)